Curious to know what certain FP&A terms mean? Browse this glossary to get FP&A definitions and deepen your knowledge.

-Financial close is a financial process when all related financial transactions have been completed and all associated accounts have been finalised.
+Financial close is a financial process when all related financial transactions have been completed and all associated accounts have been finalized.
 After financial close, there should be no further adjustments, and those metrics can be reported with confidence.
 Also see Accounting Close.

 Financial Planning & Analysis (FP&A)

-Financial reporting is the process of presenting information about an entity’s financial position, operating performance and cash flow for a specified period.
+Financial reporting is the process of presenting information about an entity’s financial position, operating performance, and cash flow for a specified period.
 In the case of public companies, this can involve the creation and disclosure of regulatory documents such as the 10-K (annual report) and 10-Q (quarterly report).

 Fiscal Year (FY)

 A fixed asset is a long-lived asset or property that is used in the production of goods or services and cannot easily be converted into cash (illiquid).
-A fixed asset may be land, buildings, equipment or machinery.
-There are other types of fixed assets that are not directly tangible such as patents, trademarks and brand value.
+A fixed asset may be land, buildings, equipment, or machinery.
+There are other types of fixed assets that are not directly tangible such as patents, trademarks, and brand value.

 A fixed cost is a cost that does not change no matter the increase or decrease in the amount of goods or services produced and/or sold.
 This is the opposite of a Variable Cost.